I have been dealing with hallux valgus for several years and can advise you on all Hallufix products.

-The Hallufix® hallux valgus splint returns the foot to its natural shape.
-By wearing it regularly, the malposition of the joint is corrected.
+The Hallufix® Hallux valgus splint returns the foot to its natural shape.
+Regular wearing corrects the malposition of the joint.
 The natural rolling movement can be performed again without pain.

 Of course, the splint can also be worn as a classic night splint.

-As the foot is relieved during the night, the toe can be stretched excellently.
-Hallufix® Hallux valgus night splints are also used after hallux operations to stabilise the toe until healing is complete.
+Since the foot is relieved during the night, the toe can be stretched excellently.
+Hallufix® Hallux valgus night splints are also used after hallux surgery to stabilize the toe until healing is complete.

-Hallufix® Hallux valgus supports are a sensible investment, similar to the splint, and help to relieve pressure on the foot and correct hallux valgus, as they keep the big toe in its natural position and relieve pressure on the ball of the foot.
-The progression of the disease is temporarily slowed down or stopped.
-The Hallufix Taping Loops are excellently suited for this use.
+Hallufix® hallux valgus bandages are a sensible investment, similar to the splint , and help to relieve pressure on the foot and correct hallux valgus, because they keep the big toe in its natural position and relieve pressure on the ball of the foot.
+The progression of the condition is temporarily slowed or halted.
+The Hallufix Taping Loops are excellent for this application.
 The stable and soft loop is placed around the big toe and the heel.
-The therapy effect begins from the first time the loop is worn.
-Particularly practical, the loop can of course be worn under the sock in any shoe and is virtually invisible.
+The therapy effect starts from the first wearing.
+Especially practical, the loop can be worn naturally under the sock in any shoe and is virtually invisible.

-Patients are often advised to tape the hallux valgus with appropriate tapes.
-The effect of these can be compared to the Hallufix® Taping Loop.
+Patients are often recommended to tap the hallux valgus with appropriate tapes.
+These are then comparable in their effect with the Hallufix® Taping Loop.
 However, the main disadvantage is the time-consuming application process and the rapid wear and tear of such aids.

 Toe spreader for Hallux valgus complaints

-Another aid after splinting and bandaging can be so-called toe spreaders.
-These are usually small wedges made of soft silicone that are pushed between the big toe and the other toes to prevent skin irritation or pressure points.
+Another aid after splint and bandage can be so-called toe spreaders.
+These are usually small wedges made of soft silicone that are inserted between the big toe and the other toes to prevent skin irritation or pressure points.
 Get to know the Hallufix® Softies for this purpose.
 In addition to the Softies toe spreader, which separates tightly fitting and displaced toes, there is also the Softies Bunion Protector Plus, which optimally protects sensitive bunions

 from friction in the shoe.
-Last but not least, there is the hammer toe pad, which relieves and protects the tips of the toes of hammer and claw toes.
+Last but not least, the hammer toe pad, which relieves and protects the tips of the toes in hammer and claw toes.

 Wide, flat shoes - do without pumps & co.